Great South Wall: Structure and access

 At the seaward end of the wall stands the red-painted Poolbeg Lighthouse, standing in its current form since 1820, having replaced an earlier light tower, which in turn replaced a 1782 light-ship.
 The Ordnance Survey, and later Ordnance Survey Ireland, used the low water mark of the spring tide on 8 April 1837 at the lighthouse as the standard height datum for Ireland until 1958.

+In February 2026, a 5km section of the Great South Wall closed for repair works on a section of rock armour damaged by Storm Bram which were estimated to cost €2.5 million.
+In 1995 rock armour had first been added to give the wall further protection against storms.